 ARTICLE 6.
 NOTIFICATION OF MAJOR CHANGES AND VULNERABILITY DISCLOSURES

-A. Within twenty (20) business days, Supplier must notify UC regarding changes in Supplier's security posture or IT infrastructure.
-Such notices must occur:
+A. Within twenty (20) business days, supplier to notify UC regarding material changes in security posture or IT infrastructure that bring Supplier out of compliance with Supplier security policy and best practices.